-My current research looks at how the epistemology of inquiry can inform normative democratic theory, but I occasionally delve into topics in philosophy of mind.
-I have also worked extensively on the norms that govern philosophical inquiry.
+Assistant Professor of Philosophy at Tilburg University and Humboldt Fellow at the University of Cologne.
+Most of my current research looks at how the epistemology of inquiry can inform normative democratic theory, but I occasionally delve into topics in philosophy of mind.
+I have also worked extensively on the norms of philosophical inquiry.

 Find me on